tonets/tonets/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Tokyo Tech
+- 🔭 I’m currently working on Science Tokyo
 - 💬 Ask me about bio/chem-informatics